-General counsel role and job description
+General counsel: role and responsibilities

 What is a general counsel?

-• Regulatory work, particularly at a fintech or a healthtech business
+• regulatory work, particularly at a fintech or a healthtech business;

-• Collaborating with finance on budgeting and reporting
+• collaborating with finance on budgeting and reporting;

-• Collaborating with product to work on new updates and feature launches
+• collaborating with product to work on new updates and feature launches;

 Book a personalized demo